richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The trajectories and experiments highlighted in this chapter point to exciting new directions for ‘computing the environment’.
 There is a need for a broader consideration of the ‘environment’, including not only built space and nature but also atmosphere and human behaviour.
 The Smartgeometry workshops, perhaps due to their changing themes within digital design, and their ability to curate and peer-review participants and topics, offer important venues for digital design experimentation.
 The works in this chapter point to more ambitious roles for architects in the simulation process.
 The increasing ease and speed of gaining feedback from physical and virtual testing enables new ways of designing.
 Real-time feedback, design for interaction with the environment, not only measuring or simulating its behaviour, and the inclusion of new metrics like sound, are flourishing in experimental projects, and are likely to come to mainstream practice in the near future.[2-7]

+At the same time, they took a collection of recordings of the signature elements of San Francisco, birds singing, types of traffic, fountains, street musicians, the elements that make the city unique, and through comparing the different sounds of the city, the design team could better define the soundscape that they aspired to create.[2-8]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；